Sept. 21, 2025 - Freedomain Radio - Stefan Molyneux

 You as a parent, even though you are very wealthy, you as a parent should encourage your children to be economically independent, right?

-So even though you're all powerful, it is not healthy for your children for you to exercise that power.
+So even though you're all-powerful, it is not healthy for your children for you to exercise that power.

 Because if you exercise that power, they are not independent of your power.

-They're not earning for themselves, they don't learn the value of money, uh, and all they learn how to do is to cajole, beg, complain, demand, require, whatever it is, right?
+And all they learn how to do is to cajole, beg, complain, demand, require, whatever it is, right?

 Whatever that they're doing.

-And even if you make it perfectly like here's the infinity credit card, you can buy castles in Spain if you want, you can buy whatever, right?
+And even if you make it perfectly like, here's the infinity credit card, you can buy castles in Spain if you want.

 You are not helping them, but you are harming them by inflicting your all-powerful finances upon them.

-They never grow up, they never become independent.
+They never become independent.

 And the rebellion occurs when they no longer accept what their parents say as true or valid, even if it is the case that their parents have proven it, they have to find their own way of thinking and they have to reject what their parents think and say.

-So parents start out with total control, children go through a rebellious phase, and through that rebellious phase, they become separated cognitively independent adults.
+Children go through a rebellious phase, and through that rebellious phase, they become separated, cognitively independent adults.

-And even if you, as a parent happen to be right about everything, you had to struggle to achieve that rightness, and your children also have to struggle to achieve that rightness, and if that means rejecting your rightness for a time, that is often what the children will do.
+And even if you, as a parent, happen to be right about everything, you had to struggle to achieve that rightness, and your children also have to struggle to achieve that rightness.

 So you start off dependent, you rebel, you become an adult.

-And then a parent should Not be exercising all power over you.
+And then a parent should not be exercising all power over you.

 Because that would mean that something significantly negative from a physical standpoint had occurred to the children.

-So when your baby is very little, then you have to feed them with a bottle, uh, you have to carry them around, you have to wipe their butts, you know, all that kind of stuff.
+So when your baby is very little, then you have to feed them with a bottle, you have to carry them around, you have to wipe their butts, you know, all that kind of stuff.

-So to continue to exercise all powerful mechanisms over your children would be to deny them adulthood, all powerful money, carry them around, wipe their butts, feed them with a bottle, so they never have to do anything for themselves, that would be to infantilize them.
+So to continue to exercise all-powerful mechanisms over your children would be to deny them adulthood, all-powerful money, carry them around, wipe their butts, feed them with a bottle so they never have to do anything for themselves.

-The whole purpose of parenting is to diminish that power until the children can survive and flourish even without you being alive.
+So even though parents, with regards to size, strength, power, independence, economic, political, legal power, they are all-powerful relative to babies, the whole purpose of parenting is to diminish that power until the children can survive and flourish even without you being alive.

 You don't want them to get all Hamlet and collapse into Nietzschean nihilism if you happen to die.